 One of my favourite ways to serve Instant Pot sweet potatoes, and one of my favourite lunches, is splitting them, fluffing the insides, and topping with whatever I have on hand.

-I like to top with left over lentil sloppy joe mixture (also made in the Instant Pot!) or my lentil sweet potato chili, along with freshly diced avocados, cilantro or parsley.
+I like to top with left over lentil sloppy joe mixture (also made in the Instant Pot!) or my lentil sweet potato chili, vegan lentil Bolognese sauce, or this spicy quinoa chili, along with freshly diced avocados, cilantro or parsley.
 You can also top with hummus or any other fresh vegetables and herbs you have around.

 You can also remove the insides from the skin and mash them (be sure that your potatoes have cooled before doing this!) and use them for: